ahanba/hiatus/README.markdown

 --------
 Ruby 1.9.2 or 1.9.3
 Windows XP, Windows 7
 *Although I have not tested it, I think hiatus works on other language environments.
-OS default encoding is set dynamically.
+OS default encoding is set dynamically when generating Excel output file.

 Ruby Libraries Required
 ---------